 One way to get a more complete picture of your student's experience and help reduce their feelings of homesickness is to keep communication open.

 Connecting across continents and time zones can be tricky.
-You may be used to frequent or even daily contact with your student here in the U.S. Before your student goes abroad, it's a good idea to talk about how you will communicate as well as how often.
+You may be used to daily contact with your student here in the U.S. Before your student goes abroad, it's a good idea to talk about how you will communicate as well as how often.
 It's important to stay in touch, but not to the extent that it interferes with the experience abroad.
 Students may need to separate themselves a bit from their home support networks as they build local ones.
 Be prepared for less frequent communication.
 Your student is experiencing, exploring and seeking an opportunity for cultural immersion.
 Encourage an appropriate balance of communication so that your student can stay in touch with home, but be in touch with the host culture as well.

 There are many resources (many of them free) to help you stay connected to your student during the course of their study abroad program.
 The best method will depend on you and your student and the country where they will be studying.

 Communication should be easy if you and your student have access to email.
 At the same time, understand that access to email overseas is not always as readily available as it is in the U.S.